xinwrli/UDN/variant_calling/README.md

 ### variant based metrics:
 1. keep only "PASS" variants, determined by the GATK variant quality score recalibration (VQSR)
-2. exclude FORMAT/DP < 20
-as in "hail" command
+2. as in "hail" command

 ```
 .filter_genotypes(